HHUUYYLLEE/Coolmate/README.md

 # config.js

-Modify this in config to work on mobile:
+Modify in config.js to work on mobile

-## 'export const API_URL= "http:///*your server IP*/:4000"'

 # Getting Started with Create React App